 CTY Online Programs AP science courses include 20-25 (depending on the course) "hybrid labs."
 Our Hybrid labs include both hands-on experiments that students can safely perform at home with easy to obtain materials, and virtual experiments for components of the labs that would not be feasible for students to do at home.
 Our virtual experiments are real experiments (not simulations), and each student's results differ according to the accuracy and precision of his or her data-gathering techniques.
 Students who enroll in our AP Chemistry course must purchase a chemistry kit containing chemicals and instruments necessary for the hands-on experiments.
 (Please note that this is not included in the course tuition.)
 This combined hands-on and virtual approach allows students to develop practical skills in manipulating instruments and materials, and to perform multiple trials of lab procedures that would be dangerous, costly, and time-consuming in the physical lab.
 In CTY Online Programs AP science courses, students perform all of the labs on which they will be tested on the AP exams.

 All CTY Online Programs AP courses are offered in a session-based format, with specific start and end dates.
-All courses are offered for a 30-week academic year session; most are also offered during intensive 12-week spring and summer sessions.
+All courses are offered during 30-week sessions in the fall; most are also offered during intensive 12-week winter, spring and summer sessions.
 Students receive a course schedule specifying due dates for assignments and tests.
-See the AP Calendar for specific start and end dates.
+View the AP Calendar for specific start and end dates.

-AP Calculus AB, AP Calculus BC, Calculus C, and AP Statistics follow the program guidelines for CTY Online Programs individually paced math courses.
+AP Calculus AB, AP Calculus BC, Calculus C, and AP Statistics are also offered in the individually paced format.
 Students may enroll in AP Calculus and AP Statistics at any time during the year.
 Students intending to take one of the AP exams should enroll by early January at the latest to allow enough time to complete the course before the AP tests in May.